 REO is a commonly used acronym that stands for Real Estate Owned.
-REO properties are properties that are owned by a bank or lender that were generally acquired through the foreclosure process.
+REO properties are owned by a bank or lender that were generally acquired through the foreclosure process.

-Selling costs are costs associated with selling real estate, such as realtor commissions, Seller assisted closing costs & home warranties.
+Selling costs are associated with selling real estate, such as realtor commissions, Seller-assisted closing costs & home warranties.
 Generally, selling costs on a typical rehab project will be around 7 to 10% of the After Repair Value.

-A Septic System is an on-site wastewater treatment system that is utilized in areas that do not have public wastewater treatment drainage systems.
+A Septic System is an on-site wastewater treatment system utilized in areas that do not have public wastewater treatment drainage systems.

 SFR is a commonly used acronym that stands for Single Family Residence.

 A single-family residence is a property that is zoned for one family.